SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

          - proxy-rsp-field<Connection>: "close"

 .. warning::
-   For ATS version different to 10, this will return `0` and the value should not be taken into consideration to determine connection reuse.
+   For ATS versions before 10, this will return `0` and the value should not be taken into consideration to determine connection reuse.

 .. _ex-duration: